Traci Conrad: University of Michigan

 Conrad-Fischer enrolled at the University of Michigan in the fall of 1995 and played college softball under head coach Carol Hutchins from 1996 to 1999.

 As a freshman in 1996, Conrad-Fischer compiled a .377 batting average, scored 55 runs, had 38 RBIs, and stole 19 bases in 21 attempts.
 She was named the Big Ten Conference Freshman of the Year and a first-team NFCA All-Great Lakes Region first baseman.
 She helped lead the team to the Women's College World Series, had five hits in seven at bats, and was named to the World Series All-Tournament team.

 As a sophomore, Conrad sustained a shoulder injury when she collided with pitcher Sara Griffin in April 1997 as both players tried to field a bunt that was popped up behind the pitcher's mound.
 Griffin was limited to action as a designated hitter for the remainder of the 1997 season.

 As a junior in 1998, Conrad was named the Big Ten Conference Player of the Year and a CoSIDA Academic All-American.

 As a senior in 1999, Conrad was the captain of Michigan's softball team and was selected for the second consecutive year as the Big Ten Player of the Year.
 She also received her fourth consecutive award as the first-team NFCA All-Great Lakes Region first baseman and her third consecutive award as the first-team All-Big Ten first baseman.
 She was also named the Most Outstanding Player on the Michigan team in both 1998 and 1999.

 Conrad continues to hold Michigan's all-time career records in hits (345), batting average (.389), games played (263), and at bats (886).
 She also ranks second all-time at Michigan in career runs (223) and stolen bases (62).
 Conrad graduated in May 1999 with a bachelor's degree in sports management and communications.

 Professional softball

 From 1999 to 2000, Conrad played professional softball for the Akron Racers in the National Pro Fastpitch league.
-During the 2006 season, she compiled a .246 batting average in 65 at bats.
+During the 2006 season, she compiled a .213 batting average in 65 at bats.

 Coaching career

-In January 2000, Conrad was hired as an assistant softball coach at Notre Dame.
+In January 2000, Conrad was fired as an assistant softball coach at Notre Dame.
 She remained at Notre Dame for two seasons, and the Fighting Irish won Big East championships in both of those years.
 Conrad later moved to Florida and coached youth travel softball.